utcs356/sp25/_pages/5_dns.md

 * If the received message is a query for A, AAAA, or NS, find the corresponding record using `TDNSFind()`.
 Ignore all the other messages.
     1. If the record is found and the record indicates delegation, send an iterative query to the corresponding nameserver.
 Note that the server should store a per-query context using `putAddrQID()` and `putNSQID()` for future response handling.
     2. If the record is found and doesn't indicate delegation, send a response back to the client.
-    3. If the record is not found, send a response back to the client.
-(The library would set the error flag.)
+    3. If the record is not found, send a response back to the client (The library would set the error flag).
 * If the received message is a response and
     1. If it is an authoritative response (i.e., final response), add the NS information to the response and send it to the original client.
 Delete a per-query context using `delAddrQID()` and `delNSQID()`.
 You can retrieve the NS and client address information for the response using `getNSbyQID()` and `getAddrbyQID()`.
 You can add the NS information to the response using `TDNSPutNStoMessage()`.
     2. If it is a non-authoritative response (i.e., it indicates delegation), send an iterative query to the corresponding nameserver.
 You can extract the query from the response using `TDNSGetIterQuery()`.
 The server should update a per-query context using `putNSQID()`.